Our mission is to:

 What is an Episcopalian?

-An Episcopalian is a person who belongs to the Protestant Episcopal Church in the United States of America, a branch of the worldwide Anglican Communion, which is composed of those national Churches that recognize the spiritual leadership of the Archbishop of Canterbury.
+An Episcopalian is a person who belongs to the Episcopal Church, a branch of the worldwide Anglican Communion, which is composed of provincial Churches that recognize the spiritual leadership of the Archbishop of Canterbury, but are otherwise independent in governance.
 Episcopal refers to government by bishops, and Anglican means of England.

 We are governed by bishops who oversee the Church in particular geographic areas known as dioceses, which are a confederation of equals.
-St. James is a parish in the Diocese of Michigan.
+St. James is a parish in the Diocese of Michigan, which is the south eastern part of the state.
 Because of this autonomy, there is a great variety of styles of worship among Episcopal Churches, but we are held together by basic beliefs:

-The Nicene and Apostles’ Creeds are the basic statements of our belief about God.
+- The Nicene and Apostles’ Creeds, basic statements of Christian belief